The features of Java, which makes Java a powerful, popular language, can be stated

 6. Platform independent and Portable:

-Java is a distributed language as it can be used to create applications to communicate over the network.
+Features of Java java is a distributed language as it can be used to create applications to communicate over the network.
 Java can communicate over the network because it supports TCP/IP (Transmission Control Protocol/Internet Protocol).
 The TCP/IP is a network communication protocol.

 Features of Java during run time of a Java program, the relevant information is required that is used to verify and resolve access to objects.
 This concept of providing run time information is referred to as dynamically linking the code.
 This feature of Java adds strength to the applet environment in which all fragments of bytecode are dynamically updated on a running system.